unnamedmistress/unnamedmistress/README.md

 - 📫 How to reach me: momchrysti@gmail.com

 # Check out Tutor Genie -
 a AI text based chat interaction to help kids with their homework using encouraging language and fun gen Z slang.
-With a Double Layer of protection, your child will only be able to ask appropriate questions and direct them back to their parents for anything age level. https://textfunopenai.herokuapp.com/
+With a Double Layer of protection, your child will only be able to ask appropriate questions and get educational answers.
+Imagine your shy kid being able to ask those questions they were too afraid of asking in clas. https://textfunopenai.herokuapp.com/

 <!---